Indicia-Team/support_files/Elasticsearch/README.md

 * Open the queries/prepare-locations-lookup.sql file in pgAdmin, connecting to the database being imported into Elasticsearch.
 * Search and replace <indexed_location_type_ids> with a comma separated list of location type IDs that are indexed.
+This should include all the types which are directly indexed by the spatial index builder (`modules/spatial_index_builders/config/spatial_index_builder.php`) as well as additional types implied by the `hierarchical_location_types` setting.
 * Repeat the steps described above to save a file called locations.yml in your working folder's Elasticsearch/data folder.